 Diversity can span a wide range of areas.
 Many people think of it as just ethnicity and culture.
-Diversity includes sexual orientation, gender, personality, culture, abilities and disabilities, education, spirituality and religion, age, language, and education.
+Diversity includes sexual orientation, gender, personality, culture, abilities and disabilities, education, spirituality and religion, age, and language.

 A diverse team is open to differences in any or all of these areas without allowing diversity to impact the hierarchy or any judgments.
 Tolerance for diversity does not mean ignoring the aspects of diversity or pretending that everyone is the same.
 It means embracing what is different and integrating it into your team values and goals.
 When a person ignores or pretends that there is no difference between the people on a team, miscommunication, trust issues, and a weaker overall team is the result.